ThisIsMani/theme-switcher/README.md

 - Execute Lua scripts with built-in API for theme handling
 - Quiet mode for background operation
 - Environment variables passed to scripts
+- IPC server for integration with other applications (e.g., Neovim)

 ## Installation